AdvithGopinath/LetMeWatch/README.md

 LetMeWatch is currently available for all Chromium browsers (Chrome, Edge, Opera, etc.) at the official [Chrome webstore](https://chrome.google.com/webstore/detail/letmewatch/lalbidfnmdmafompodhbmppbpakipaah), as well as for Mozilla Firefox at the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/).

-After installing LetMeWatch, press Ctrl+M (Windows) or Command+M (Mac) to discover a supreme viewing experience!
+After installing LetMeWatch, press Alt+M (Windows) or Opt+M (Mac) to discover a supreme viewing experience!

 ## Usage